TimAConner/pleaseSetupGit/README.md

 # pleaseSetupGit
 ## Motivation
-While attending the [Nashville Software School](http://nashvillesoftwareschool.com/), there was an optional challenge to build a command line application that would automatically pull down a github repo.
-After finishing that, Emily Lemmon, the class' Junior Instructor, had the idea to turn it into an application that would help them test students repos.
+While attending the [Nashville Software School](http://nashvillesoftwareschool.com/), there was an optional challenge to build a command line application that would automatically pull down a GitHub repository.
+After finishing that, Emily Lemmon, the class' Junior Instructor, had the idea to turn it into an application that would help her and the TAs test student's repositories.
 ## Purpose
-One can quickly clown down a new or old repo and be up and ready to work in the span of one command.
+One can quickly clown down, (and npm init, install, etc.) a new or old repo and be up and ready to work in the span of one command.
 ## How to Setup
 1. npm install -g
 1. You're ready to rock!